« Back to News & Insights

 Consider The Mix

 Batch mixing remains a mainstay of the industry because of its versatility and compatibility with other processes like ingredient delivery and pre-hydration systems.
-Batch mixing entails making large batches of dough one set at a time and is suitable for applications with variations in the recipe.
+It entails making large batches of dough one set at a time and is suitable for applications with variations in the recipe.
 At the end of the mixing process, the dough exits the machine, and the machine is ready for cleaning or for the next batch.
-Batch mixing gives high precision and control of the exact makeup of the mixture.
+This process gives high precision and control of the exact makeup of the mixture.
 Complete control of what goes in ensures the precision of what comes out of the mixer.

 During the continuous mixing cycle, ingredients constantly flow through controlled feeds into the mixer, being mixed for a predetermined amount of time and being discharged.
-Continuous mixing provides high throughput and low energy use compared to batch mixing.
+Continuous mixing provides high throughput and low energy use compared to mixing dough in batches.
 Mixing may be done in stages to ensure all ingredients are incorporated properly and produce a consistent product daily.

 What Requirements Should Bakers Consider?